Strategic Credit Fund

 Will the Fund utilize leverage to acquire investments?

-To help maximize investor returns, the Fund intends to utilize a prudent and conservative amount of leverage to acquire investments.
-The Fund’s target leverage ratio, subject to an initial ramp-up period, is 20% – 40% and shall not at any point exceed 50% of the aggregate fair market value of the underlying investments.
-In all cases, the leverage utilized will be recourse to the Fund or its REIT Subsidiary, but not Fund investors.
+To help maximize investor returns, the Fund intends to use a prudent and conservative amount of leverage to acquire investments.
+The Fund’s target leverage ratio, subject to an initial ramp-up period, is 20%—40% and shall not exceed 50% of the aggregate fair market value of the underlying investments at any point.
+In all cases, the leverage utilized will be recourse to the Fund or its REIT Subsidiary, not Fund investors.

-When will the fund begin accepting investors, and what are next steps to make an investment commitment?
+When will the Fund begin accepting investors, and what are the next steps to make an investment commitment?

 Origin Credit Advisers opened the Strategic Credit Fund to investors on June 1, 2023.
-Investor commitments are accepted on a continuous monthly basis.
-After making a formal investment commitment by completing a subscription agreement, an investor receives a capital call for 10% of their commitment amount shortly after completing the subscription process.
+Investor commitments are accepted continuously every month.
+After completing a subscription agreement and making a formal investment commitment, investors receive a capital call for 10% of their commitment amount shortly after completing the subscription process.
 The remaining 90% will be called depending on the length of our queue and pipeline of opportunities.

-If you would like to invest in the Fund, please contact your Origin relationship manager or investorrelations@origincreditadvisers.com and next steps will be provided to you.
+If you want to invest in the Fund, please get in touch with your Origin relationship manager or investorrelations@origincreditadvisers.com.
+The following steps will be provided.

 Fees & Performance Allocation